mlutfy/pcpteams/README.md

 * The thermometer of team pages includes the contribution amounts of the team members.

-* PCP page owners can enable notifications to receive an e-mail every time they receive a contribution to their page.
-This is not specific to PCP-teams, and would be a nice feature in CiviCRM core.
-Note that we cannot send them a copy of the transaction receipt, because it may be too much information, or may include a tax receipt.

 * Contributors can decide whether to give directly to the team, or to a specific team member.